- Beginningyour Search

 - Renting inNEW YORK CITY

 The lease will be prepared for you after your application goes through.
-If you don't hear about the application in two to three days, call the landlord or your broker to find out where things stand.
+If you don't hear about the application in two to three days, call the landlord or your agent to find out where things stand.
 Once the credit check goes through and you're approved, you can expect to sign the lease at the building you'll be renting in.
 If you are renting from a management company that has several holdings, you'll go to the address of one of those holdings.
 Signing a lease almost always happens during business hours on a weekday, so be prepared to take time off from work.

 Almost always, the lease signing happens in conjunction with a walk-through of the apartment you'll be leasing.
 Bring a camera and take pictures.
 You will be expected to leave the apartment in the same condition you found it, so make sure you've documented the condition it's in at the lease signing.